hkurokawa/code-review-as-journey/part2.md

 And another one is an actual failure which I made.
 When I changed package name of Application class as a part of refactoring, do you know what happened?
-Users couldn't launch app from their home screen, because the icon points the intent to former package name of application.
+Users couldn't launch app from shortcut on their home screen, because the entity of shortcut is like a bookmark which refers to the intent of former package name of application.

 ---
-# Reconsider
+# Look back

-- 自分のコメントが勘違いだったりしないか考える。こういう事情があってこっちにした、という背景が見えてくることもある。
-- 自分がイチから作るとしたらどうするか考える
+- Check if your opinion or recognition is right.
+- Imagine what you would  do if you were the reviewee.

-^ single commnetよりはGitHubのコードレビュー機能便利
+^
+In the end of code reading, you may have different impression from the begining.
+To avoid submit misunderstanding comment,

 ---
-# フィードバックを行う
+# Give your feedback

-- 変更が必要であれば具体的な質問と依頼をする
-  - コードスニペットを貼る
+- Feedback details to improve the code
-  - 不具合であれば、発生条件と手順
+  - Use code suggestion
+  - Conditions and steps to repro bug
-- 良いと思ったところは素直に褒める
+- Praises are welcome

 ^
-気軽にコメントできる雰囲気を作る方がレビューが楽になる
-気軽にPRを出せる and 気軽にレビューできる雰囲気
+If you think some changes is necessary, feedback your suggestion as detail as possible.

+And if you feel good to see the code, don't hesitate to feedback your feeling.
+That helps you to be positive to communicate each other.

 ---